 Bryce Canyon is 17 miles long one way with narrow and winding roads and beautiful view point’s all along the way.

-It is one of the most popular view point both because of the spectacular views and the trail head which goes to Queen’s Garden.
-It is a must do trail in the park which is designated as easy to moderate.
+It is one of the most popular viewpoints both because of the spectacular views and the trailhead which goes to Queen’s Garden.
+It is a must-do trail in the park which is designated as easy to moderate.
 The trail descends 320 feet (98m) and 320 feet to come up.
-You will come across several hoodoos which represents this garden and at the end you will be able to depict Queen Victoria with a throne on this hoodoos.
+You will come across several hoodoos which represent this garden and at the end you will be able to depict Queen Victoria with a throne on these hoodoos.

 If you decided to hike forward there is a Navajo loop hike which is one of the most popular.
-Round trip of Navajo loop through sunset point back to sunrise point is about 3 miles.
-The trail is open April throughout October.
+Round trip of Navajo loop through sunset point back to the Sunrise Point is about 3 miles.
+The trail is open from April through October.

-Services available are Bryce Canyon General Store, Restrooms, Drinking Water, Showers, Laundry, Snack Bar.
+Services available are Bryce Canyon General Store, Restrooms, Drinking Water, Showers, Laundry, and Snack Bar.

-Sunset point is one of the most stunning views of the canyon.
-Though it is named as sunset point, however the sunrise is beautiful here.
-This view point actually projects out a bit from the rim which actually provides better and more closer look of the hoodoos and canyon.
+Sunset Point is one of the most stunning views of the canyon.
+Though it is named as Sunset Point, however, the sunrise is beautiful here.
+This viewpoint actually projects out a bit from the rim which actually provides a better and more closer look of the hoodoos and canyon.

-This view point of the park consists of various spectacular views of the main amphitheatre.
+This viewpoint of the park consists of various spectacular views of the main amphitheater.
 Visitors can also look towards the Silent City where the hoodoos are lying on the backdrop of Boat Mesa.

-Bryce view point is one of the most spectacular scenic vista of the park from where you can see whole amphitheatre.
-Sunrise at this point is brilliant and this is why it is famous for.
-Top of the hoodoos looks awesome as it has been set on fire with the sun rays.
+Bryce Point is one of the most spectacular scenic vistas of the park from where you can see the whole amphitheater.
+Sunrise at this point is brilliant and this is what it is famous for.
+The top of the hoodoo looks awesome as it has been set on fire with the sun’s rays.
 This point as well as the park is named after a man called Ebenezer Bryce.
-He was shipbuilder who in 1870 settled in the valley near canyon and also helped people construct buildings.
+He was a shipbuilder who in 1870 settled in the valley near the canyon and also helped people construct buildings.

-Paria point is located on the other side of the Bryce point.
-It is less visited overlook in the park.
-On sun set you can find a castle shaped hoodoos absorbing the last rays of the sun which looks brilliant.
+Paria Point is located on the other side of Bryce Point.
+It is a less visited overlook in the park.
+At sunset, you can find castle-shaped hoodoos absorbing the last rays of the sun which looks brilliant.
 The word Paria means “water with elk” or “water with mud”.

-There are two connecting trails which leads hikers to the Under-the-Rim trail and other backcountry camping sites.
-So combination of these two connecting trails forms a 4.3 mile Swamp Canyon Loop trail.
-This trail is great for the bird watchers.
+There are two connecting trails that lead hikers to the Under-the-Rim trail and other backcountry camping sites.
+So the combination of these two connecting trails forms a 4.3-mile Swamp Canyon Loop trail.
+This trail is great for bird watchers.

-This is the last view point in the Bryce Canyon.
-Situated at 9,115 foot it is the last voew point of the 17 miles park.
-A short walk along the woods near the Yovimpa Point is awesome.
-It offers a large and colorful cliffs and terraces.
+This is the last viewpoint in Bryce Canyon.
+Situated at 9,115 feet it is the last viewpoint of the 17 miles park.
+A short walk along the woods near Yovimpa Point is awesome.
+It offers large and colorful cliffs and terraces.